Skip to content

 119

-The phrase "βαστάζων ἑαυτῷ" (bastazōn heautō) translates to "bearing himself" or "carrying himself" or with the accusative "the Stake": bearing the stake to himself.
+The phrase "βαστάζων ἑαυτῷ" (bastazōn heautō) translates to "bearing to his own self" or "carrying to himself" or with the accusative "the Stake": bearing the stake to his own self.

 • "βαστάζων" (bastazōn) is the present active participle form of the verb "βαστάζω" (bastazō), which means "to carry" or "to bear."